 The maturity of a contributing domain may be based upon when that domain was registered or was first discovered by a search engine (if the domain information doesn’t provide a registration date).

-Ranking based upon the age of contributing domain could involve looking at:
+Ranking based upon the age of the contributing domain could involve looking at:

 1) Mature Domains only — A domain’s rank might be calculated based in part on only mature contributing domains that are associated with the domain.